...Highlights: whale sharks, manta rays, great macro life/ marine diversity, schooling fish/big pelagics...

 ...Diving environment: wall diving, advanced divers, very popular...

-This famous stretch of Andaman Sea lying between the Similan and Surin Islands is well renowned as whale shark liveaboard safari territory.
+This famous stretch of Andaman Sea, lying in both the national marine parks of the Similan Islands and Surin Islands, is well renowned as whale shark liveaboard safari territory.
 It lies immediately to the north of the Similan Islands and covers Koh Bon in the south, up to Koh Tachai, and finally northwards on to Richelieu Rock, just below the Burmese border.
+It contains many of Thailand's top dive spots.

 As well as Koh Tachai, Koh Bon is part of the Similan Island national park and is only an hour or so away from the Similans so it is worth special mention as one of the best dives sites in Thailand for manta rays.
 In addition to mantas, it is also possible to find Napoleon wrasse, leopard sharks, eagle rays and black tip reef sharks.
 The Koh Bon area is not, however, only about pelagics since critters are numerous and varied which makes night diving here exceptional.